Profisee/kubernetes/Azure-ARM/README.md

-# Deploy Profisee Platform on AKS using the ARM template
+# Deploying Profisee Platform on AKS using the ARM template

 ## Prerequisites